Quick Summary

 She was on Forbes’ list of the richest self-made women in America in 2021.
 Ullal has an electrical technology degree from San Francisco State University and an engineering management master’s degree from Santa Clara University in California.

-One of the few women CEOs in India listed as the most respected women CEO Fortune 500.
-Syngal is the CEO of Gap Inc., a retailer that specializes in apparel and accessories.
+One of the few women CEOs in India, listed as one of the most respected women CEOs in the Fortune 500.
+Sonia Syngal is the CEO of Gap Inc., a retailer that specializes in apparel and accessories.
 She offers a plethora of expertise from her prior employment at Ford Motor Co. and Sun Microsystems.
 Syngal graduated from Kettering University with a mechanical engineering degree and Stanford University with a master’s degree in manufacturing systems engineering.

 Syngal’s use of Gap Inc.’s graphic tees as a platform to encourage young women and elevate their opinions has been a noteworthy accomplishment of her leadership.
 For its creative strategy to advance gender equality, this program has won acclaim and respect.
 Gap Inc. has strengthened its position as a top retail firm under Syngal’s leadership by seeking to grow its online presence and develop partnerships with other companies.